Huawei-CPLLab/PyDSL/dev/dev_docs.md

 In the future, it might be a good idea to enable (at least part of) the linter in CI: see https://github.com/Huawei-CPLLab/PyDSL/issues/43.

+The current formatter is not always strict about line-width of comments and docstrings.
+Thus, you should make your IDE display the max line-width used by the project (specified in `pyproject.toml`, currently 79).
+In VS Code, this can be done by adding `"editor.rulers": [79],` to `settings.json`.

 # Pull requests

 - You can make draft pull requests if you want someone to look at your code and